 The areas of concentration within the graduate program are: (1) Environmental Quality Control, (2) Environmental Management, (3) Water Resource Management, and (4) Natural Disaster.
-All students are required to complete a ten-week internship (EH 610) which must be approved by the chair and coordinator of the program prior to the semester that the internship is to begin.
+All students are required to complete a ten-week internship or thesis (EH 610 or EH 630) which must be approved by the chair and coordinator of the program prior to the semester that the internship or thesis is to begin.